jacquemus/testFizzBuzz/README.md

 ## Prerequisite

-The go verison used is 1.18
+The go version used is 1.18
 The linter used is golangci-lint with version 1.51.0

 ## Build